anaclumos/extracranial/posts/2022-05-14-creating-next-gen-digital-brains/en.md

 ## Proper multilanguage support

-- **Automatic Langauge Detection.** The baseline is to reduce the workload, that I write random things, and the algorithm will automatically organize corresponding data.
+- **Automatic Langauge Detection**.
+The baseline is to reduce the workload, that I write random things, and the algorithm will automatically organize corresponding data.
 - **[hreflang](https://developers.google.com/search/docs/advanced/crawling/localized-versions) tags and [HTTP content negotiations](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation)**.
 I found none of the services which use this trick properly (outside of megacorporate i18n products)

 ## Translations